tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ## Book, Scroll, Tome, Grimoire

-Mastering a book requires a course of study and practice, usually accomplished over a day or more.
+Mastering a book requires a course of study and practice, usually accomplished over a full recovery or more.
 Sometimes a book will reject a reader, leaving them either confounded or disturbed.

 ### Default Bonus